Mad Tsai: Breakthrough and "Boy Bi"

 Tsai rose to prominence with the single "Boy Bi" (2020), a song chronicling his experiences coming out as bisexual.
 The song went viral on TikTok before being re-released as a studio single with full production.
 Tsai has described the track as an important moment of self-acceptance and a way to connect with others exploring their identity.

 Continued releases and style

 Following the success of "Boy Bi," Tsai released several singles, including "Stacy’s Brother" (2022), a queer reinterpretation of Fountains of Wayne’s "Stacy’s Mom".
+Within the single, he goes from crushing to dating while struggling to tell his friend.

 His music is characterized by its pop sensibility, introspective lyricism, and incorporation of queer and Asian-Latinx perspectives in coming-of-age storytelling.

+He is known for utilizing thirst traps in advertisements for his songs.
+His first album was funded through Indify, a funding platform for indie artists.

+In 2026, he appeared at the 2nd Grammy House pop-up in New York City by The Recording Academy.